Josep Piqué: In Catalonia

+Business career

+He started in the business world in the 1980s, when Macià Alavedra introduced him to the circles of the Spanish subsidiary of the Kuwait Investment Authority group.
+Previously, he had been appointed chief economist in the research department of La Caixa bank, until 1985.

+After his time at the General Directorate of Industry of the Catalan government, Piqué returned to the private sector, when he was called by the businessman Javier de la Rosa to become CEO and president of the chemical company Ercros in 1989.
+Between 1989 and 1992 he also chaired the company Erkimia.
+Already involved in the important business and economic circles of Catalonia, Piqué was appointed president, in 1995, of the Cercle d'Economia, until 1996, when he was appointed minister of the Spanish government.

 Between November 2007 and 2013, Piqué served as chairman of low-cost carrier Vueling Airlines.

 In November 2008, Piqué was co-chair of the Global China Business Meeting 2008 in Madrid.
 From November 2008 until June 2009, Piqué served as member of a six-member panel of EU experts advising the Bulgarian government.
 Set up by Bulgaria's Prime Minister Sergei Stanishev, the advisory board was chaired by Dominique de Villepin and mandated to recommend ways to help the country adjust to EU membership.
-In addition, Piqué serves on the Political Sponsorship Committee of the Institut de Prospective Economique du Monde Méditerranéen (IPEMED).
+In addition, Piqué served on the Political Sponsorship Committee of the Institut de Prospective Economique du Monde Méditerranéen (IPEMED).

-In 2009 he launched PANGEA21 Consultora Internacional, a small firm in Barcelona to provide consulting services and management advice in all kinds of international business.
+In 2009 he launched Pangea21 Consultora Internacional, a small firm in Barcelona to provide consulting services and management advice in all kinds of international business.

-He was appointed member of the Board of Directors of Amadeus IT Group in June 2019.
+Piqué was appointed member of the board of directors of Amadeus IT Group in June 2019.

+Personal life and death

+Piqué married gynaecologist Margarita Montaner, with whom he had three children, but they divorced.
+In 2009, he married journalist Gloria Lomana.

+Piqué died at Hospital 12 de Octubre, in Madrid, on 6 April 2023, at age 68.
+The funeral service was held at the M-30 mortuary in Madrid the following day.

+Recognition

+Piqué's oratory was recognized as sharp and brilliant, and he maintained the policy of dialogue, negotiation and moderate conservatism as the axis of his political mood, as well as defender of the autonomic system.
+He maintained a profile of a discreet and observant politician.

+In September 2023, Piqué was posthumously awarded the Premio In Memoriam in the inaugural Premios Vanguardia, presented at the National Museum of Art of Catalonia in Barcelona in 2023 by the King Felipe of Spain.